rosaadaline/notes/README.md

 Second, use tools and templates to help organize your code and your workflow.
 Using version control systems like Git can help keep track of your changes and collaborate with others more effectively.
 Additionally, using code editors and IDEs that support syntax highlighting, auto-completion, debugging tools, etc. can save you time and make your life easier.
  - 来自帮助助手

+# 2024-01-18
+- Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
+This will help you to be more efficient and productive in your work.
+First, identify the most important tasks and focus on them first.
+By prioritizing your tasks this way, you can ensure that you are making progress on the things that matter most.

+Second, use tools and techniques to manage your timelike using a calendar, task list, or project management software.
+These tools can help keep you organized and on track with your goals.
+Make sure to allocate time for each task, as well as for breaks and downtime.
+Downtime is essential for mental health and creativity.
+ -- 212 words